-Prerequisite: psychology majors only; the course is taken in the major's senior year.
-This course is required and is offered on a P/F basis.
+Psychology majors only.
+The course is taken in the major's senior year.
+This course is required and is offered on a pass/fail basis.
 Themes of personal reflection and integration of the educational experience are the course goals.
-Informal and guided discussions are designed to allow the exiting PSY majors a chance to synthesize and organize their four-year experience, and to prepare them for post-graduate success. (\every year)
+Informal and guided discussions are designed to allow the exiting psychology majors a chance to synthesize and organize their four-year experience, and to prepare them for post-graduate success. (every year)